-The authors insight was that, for OPEs, it is possible to express the moment generating function of the random variable $\Xi_N(F)$ in terms of a Fredholm determinant involving the Jacobi matrix $\J(\mu_N)$.
+where $\{ \xi_k\}_{k=1}^N$ refers to the point configuration of a biorthogonal ensemble.
+Our approach is motivated by~\cite{BD_13} where the authors prove that it is possible to express the moment generating function of the random variable $\Xi_N(f)$ as a Fredholm determinant involving the Jacobi matrix $\J$ of the measure $\mu_N$.
 If $F$ is a polynomial and $|\lambda|$ is sufficiently small,

-where $\p_N$ is the projection on $l^2(\Z_+)$ onto $\text{span}(e_0,\dots, e_{N-1})$.
-Then, the concept of right-limit establishes the link with the theory of Toeplitz determinants.
-In fact, one can interpret (\ref{clt_1}) as the counterpart of the {\it Strong Szeg\H{o} theorem} for Hermitian matrix models.
-This connection is very interesting and discussed in section~\ref{sect:Szego}.
-Like~\cite{BD_13}, the starting point of our analysis is based on formula (\ref{Laplace}) and the cumulant method introduced in~\cite{Soshnikov_00a} and presented in section~\ref{sect:cumulants}.
-Given a test function $f$, the cumulants of a linear statistic $\Xi_N(f)$ are defined by the formal power series
+where $\p_N$ is the projection from $l^2(\mathbb{N}_0)$ onto $\text{span}(e_0,\dots, e_{N-1})$.
+Their insight was that the concepts of right-limit and Laurent matrices (definitions~\ref{R_limit} and~\ref{Laurent} respectively) establish the link with the theory of Toeplitz determinants.
+Our approach is different and consists in expressing the cumulants of the random variable $\Xi_N(F)$ in terms of lattice-paths on the graph of the Jacobi matrix $\J$; see lemma~\ref{thm:cumulants}.
+Given a test function $f$, the cumulants of a linear statistic $\Xi_N(f)$ are defined by the power series

-In~\cite{Soshnikov_00a}, using Fourier analysis, Soshnikov reduced the problem of computing the limits of cumulants of linear statistics of the eigenvalues of a Haar distributed random matrix in the unitary group~$\U_N$ (CUE) to certain combinatorial identities known as the {\it Main Combinatorial Lemma} (MCL - theorem~\ref{thm:G}).
-In this paper we apply this method to OPEs and certain BOEs.
-In particular, using an elementary combinatorial approach based on the tridiagonal structure of the Jacobi matrix $\J(\mu_N)$, we derive explicit formulae for the cumulants of the random variable $\Xi_N(F)$ for any polynomial $F$; see lemma~\ref{thm:cumulants} below.
-When $\J$ has a right-limit which is a Laurent matrix as $N\to\infty$, these formulae have simple limits and the proof of the CLT (\ref{clt_1}) boils down to the MCL.
-Remarkably, this shows that the combinatorial structure of unitary invariant ensembles in the one-cut regime and the circular unitary ensemble (CUE) is the same.\\
+For determinantal processes, the cumulant method was introduced by Soshnikov in~\cite{Soshnikov_00a} to prove CLTs for linear statistics of eigenvalues of random matrices from the classical compact groups.
+For Haar distributed unitary matrices (CUE), using Fourier analysis, Soshnikov reduced the problem of computing the limits of cumulants to certain combinatorial identities known as the {\it Main Combinatorial Lemma} (MCL - theorem~\ref{thm:G}).
+In this paper, we apply a similar method to unitary invariant random matrices and, in general, to any BOE whose functions $(P^N_k)_{k=0}^\infty$ satisfy a {\it recurrence relation} of the form:

-The method developed by Breuer and Duits in~\cite{BD_13} allows them to treat BOEs as well, when the functions $(P^N_k)_{k=0}^\infty$ satisfy a {\it recurrence relation}: